JustinPaoletta/my_portfolio/docs/ENV.md

 ## 🎯 Type Safety & Runtime Validation

-This project uses **Zod** for runtime validation of environment variables.
+This project uses **Valibot** for runtime validation of environment variables.
 TypeScript definitions are in `src/vite-env.d.ts`, and validation logic is in `src/config/env.ts`.

 ### Features